There are a bunch of stand-alone tools / utilities, to make your life as a Zazzler much easier.

 However you get hold of a list of product ids, the nIFTTTy Pid Scheduler will automatically promote them down whatever channel (social media, email, pinterest) you choose, according to a schedule you set.

 The schedule you make actually works in conjunction with IFTTT, a free, online sharing service.
 Find out more in the IFTTT Wikipedia entry.

 If you’ve used the standard nIFTTTy scheduler available via the Nifty Promo Control Panel, the pid scheduler should be second nature to you.

 You could make a list of pids by hand, copying and pasting them from links you find in your store, other people’s or the Zazzle marketplace.
 But there’s easier ways…

 - As mentioned above, the NiftyZSort bookmarklet can make a list of Pids from the products on display in your store’s back end.

-- If you want to get a list of pids from other people’s stores or from the marketplace, use the NiftyZPids bookmarklet, made just for that purpose.
-Again, it’s currently on the Razamazazzle blog but we’ll move it here at some point.
+- If you want to get a list of pids from other people’s stores or from the marketplace, use the NiftyZPids bookmarklet (towards the bottom of the linked page), made just for that purpose.

 Get to any search results page on Zazzle’s main site and hit the bookmarklet button.
 You’ll be given your list of Pids to paste into the nIFTTTy Pid Scheduler